chapmancbVCU/chappy-php/README.md

 ## What does this MVC support?
 It supports everything described above.
 This sample application natively comes with support for user login, registration, and sessions associated with each user.

+## Getting Started
+1. Navigate to where your development projects are located in CMD or Terminal.
+2. Run the command git clone git@github.com:chapmancbVCU/custom-php-mvc-framework.git
+3. Make a copy of .env.sample in project root and name it .env.
+Fill in the following information:
+   a.
+DB_USER
+   b.
+DB_PASSWORD
+   c.
+CURRENT_USER_SESSION_NAME: should be a long string of upper and lower case characters and numbers.
+   d.
+REMEMBER_ME_COOKIE_NAME:  should be a long string of upper and lower case characters and numbers.
+4. profileImage directory:

 ## Goals
 1. Add additional front-end and back-end form validation (Done)
 2. Resolve issue for warnings about creating of dynamic properties so the framework is fully compatible with PHP 8